Timothy C. Hain, MD • Page last modified: October 1, 2022

 Comment: Although there is some evidence for dizziness, it is unlikely that the floxins are ototoxic.

-Occasionally a persistent ataxia is reported following use of a floxin (e.g. ciprofloxacin, etc).
+Occasionally a persistent ataxia (unsteadiness) is reported following use of a floxin (e.g. ciprofloxacin, etc).
 All cases so far are anecdotal and there is no strong evidence for ototoxicity.
-Toxicity, if it exists, might involve some other structure (such as the cerebellum).
+Toxicity, if it exists, might involve some other structure than the ear, such as the cerebellum or perhaps the vestibular nerve (see below).
 Because toxicity is so sporadic it may require both exposure as well as a genetic predisposition for toxicity.

 |Antibiotics Generally Considered Safe|